-In the evolving landscape of biostatistics consulting and collaboration within universities and academic medical centers, the financial models underpinning these units are diverse and multifaceted.
-The funding structures that support collaborative biostatisticians can significantly influence their roles, efficiency, and overall contribution to research projects.
-1,2
+In the evolving landscape of biostatistics consulting and collaboration within universities and academic medical centers, the financial models underpinning these units are diverse and multifaceted, reflecting the varying priorities, resources, and structures of each institution.
+These funding frameworks may include centralized budget allocations from the institution, direct grant funding from specific research projects, or a service model where biostatisticians charge fees for their time and expertise.1,2

 The Landscape of Biostatistics Funding Models